 Independence of Singapore

-Following Independence of Singapore Agreement, Singapore becomes independent of Malaysia
+Following Independence of Singapore Agreement, Singapore became independent from Malaysia.

 Mao Zedong, Chairman of the People's Republic of China, started the Great Proletarian Cultural Revolution - a movement to preserve 'true' Communist ideology by purging remaining capitalist and traditionalist elements from Chinese culture.
 The revolution utilized China's youth as Red Guards, and led to the purging of political opponents of Mao, the desecration of historical relics, widespread violence, and the persecution of millions of people.
 Although Mao officially declared the Cultural Revolution ended in 1969, it actively continued to 1971 and was not officially denounced until 1981.